Top 5 Best Air Purifiers Reviewed for 2016

 5. Honeywell 50250-S Round Air Purifier

-A solid, round unit that’s HEPA certified, the Honeywell 50250-S is ideal for those who want to move an inexpensive air purifier from room to room as needed.
+This solid, round unit is HEPA certified – the Honeywell 50250-S is ideal for those who want to move an inexpensive air purifier from room to room as needed.
 It is slightly larger than the Coway, but sells for a bargain-basement price around $150.
 It features a glass-fiber HEPA filter and carbon-activated pre-filter for well-above-adequate removal of contaminants, and its round design (while not particularly attractive) circulates the clean air 360 degrees throughout the 390 square feet it can cover.

 There’s no air quality monitor and the purifier is not programmable, but there is a sensor that determines how many pollutants the filters have captured and tells you when they should be changed.
 This is a loud machine, but it does the job at a cost that just about anyone can handle.